IMALKA78/IMALKA78/README.md

 - 🤖 Artificial intelligence
 - ☁️ Cloud computing

-With a growing foundation in programming languages including **C, Java, Python, and web technologies**, I am continuously improving my technical and analytical skills.
+With a growing foundation in programming languages including **JavaScript, Laravel, APIs, or DevOps basics and  web technologies**, I am continuously improving my technical and analytical skills.

 I am also enthusiastic about collaborating on **open-source projects, academic research, and innovative software solutions** that can make a **real-world impact**.